 The GIJM was founded in 1974 but closed last decade as the original board members began to pass away and funds finally ran out.
 Some of the artifacts—photographs, posters, records, musical instruments, paperwork, historical research, and physical materials from the Graystone Ballroom itself which was torn down in 1980—were left in a local warehouse by the last board president.
 The rest of the artifacts were left in the Book Tower, the last location of the museum.
-DSC has worked for over two years to secure ownership over all the Graystone materials from the final GIJM board members and, in late 2014, secured gift forms for the collection.
+DSC has worked a number of years to secure ownership over all the Graystone materials from the final GIJM board members and, in late 2014, secured gift forms for the collection.